Why Clutter-free Christmas gifts?

 - A cute piggy bank with a few coins in it – if that’s appropriate for their age.
 Start teaching your kids about money!

 - Sticker Books – (I can still remember the sheer excitement of stickers.
-I think I’ll always love them.) – you can get them in favorite TV shows and characters too – like Disney’s Frozen or Marvel’s Super Heros.
+I think I’ll always love them.) – you can get them in favorite TV shows and characters too -like Marvel’s Super Heros.
 Bonus, they won’t be around forever.

 - Bath Tub Finger Paints – Permission to make a mess and paint on a wall will MAKE THEIR YEAR.
 And it’s totally consumable.